quarkslab/rewind/README.md

 It requires to modify the target and it's slow.
 I would have preferred to use [MONITOR](http://hypervsir.blogspot.com/2014/11/monitor-trap-flag-mtf-usage-in-ept.html) trap flag.
 But WHVP doesn't offer this possibility.

 In order to have proper performances (required for fuzzing), I decided to reduce the precision of the coverage and add a mode when you only know when an instruction is executed for the first time.

 To do that I patch the pages fetched from the snapshot with 0xcc bytes (only for executable pages).
 When the cpu will execute these patched instructions the hypervisor will trap the exception and rewrite the instructions with the original code.

 It's like having a unique software breakpoint set on every instruction.
 It works 95% of the time but in particular piece of code (ones with jump tables for example) it will fail because data will be replaced.

 To overcome this one option would be to disassemble the code before mapping it and only patch what is needed (maybe next time).

-FIXME: need an image to illustrate that (use cng vuln ?)

 During my experiment I encountered several limitations when using WHVP.
 It's slow, like really slow.
 [VirtualBox](https://www.virtualbox.org/browser/vbox/trunk/src/VBox/VMM/VMMR3/NEMR3Native-win.cpp) source code have some interesting comments :)